This Little Rectangular Game-Changer

 We’ve all been there.
 But he found his groove with our industry-leading online software eDesign, and empowered his students to take charge of their work.

-Then Square One™ changed how yearbooks take shape on May 1 last year.
+Then Square One™ changed how yearbooks take shape.

 “When you guys announced it,” he said, “I was already on board.
 And I was like, ‘We’re using the swiss grid,’ and my students were like ‘whaaat?!’
 And I was like, ‘We’re being fancy.’”